Contributing to development¶

 Tutorials serve as structured learning exercises for the classroom or self-study.
 The intended learning outcome for each tutorial is that students understand how the model framework API may be used for scientific research, and can begin to implement their own models or model changes.

-Tutorials are formatted as Jupyter notebooks in Python or R.
+Format tutorials as Jupyter notebooks in Python or R.

 Add a line to